DavideTarditi/poveroh/README.md

 ## :warning: License

-Distributed under the no License.
+Poveroh is released under MIT license.
+You are free to use, modify and distribute this software, as long as the copyright header is left intact.

 See LICENSE.txt for more information.

 ## :link: Useful links